ajcogswell/2024-Hyundai-Elantra-Chassis/README.md

 # 2024-Hyundai-Elantra-Chassis
+## Note: I would not use this chassis without knowing how to code in ROBLOX Lua.
+You will need to reconfigure this chassis a lot to suit your needs.

 This is a chassis customized by me, based off A-Chassis 1.6.6 in ROBLOX studio.
 All of the code within this repository is code primarily written by me.
 Some scripts were adapted, but to a point where I can confidently say that it is my own, original work.
 The chassis has a custom CVT tune which, unlike the stock A-Chassis release, mimmicks gear shifts.
 It also has 4 light settings: Off, Parking, Low, High, in addition to automatic headlights.
 The chassis has a custom gui designed by me also.
 Additional features include: